brainlabs/ci-gen/README.md

 ci-gen
 ======

-Codeigniter CRUD Code Generator With Bootstrap 3.1.0, parsley validation
+Codeigniter CRUD Code Generator With Bootstrap 3.1.1, parsley 2.0 validation, easy to use & Simple

 Support Modules